sirisian/ecmascript-types/README.md

 The right operand must be an object.
 A known scalar value there is an early type error, including in an unused function; the same rule applies to `in` and private-name `in`.
 A union is rejected by this check only when every alternative is known to be non-object.
 Type objects such as `uint8` remain valid, as do objects with a custom `Symbol.hasInstance`; being eligible does not require being a constructor.
 Unknown operands retain the runtime checks.

+A participating typed `instanceof` target also checks its effective `Symbol.hasInstance` contract.
+A present hook that cannot be called, or whose known signatures cannot accept the actual left operand, establishes an early error when every selected alternative fails.
+The hook is called even for a primitive left operand.
+Its result need not be Boolean: an Object result is truthy.
+Nullish hooks retain ordinary callable-target fallback; an optional hook, an open callable object or a viable union alternative prevents a closed negative proof.
+Checking invokes no hook or getter and uses the actual well-known Symbol identity, including inherited and specialized contracts.

 ```js
 let a: uint8 = 0;
 a instanceof uint8; // true